Daemonite/material/docs/4.6/material/snackbars.md

 ### Two line message with action

-You can still wrap text and button in a `toast-header` or `toast-body`.
+You can still wrap text and button in a `.toast-header` or `.toast-body`.

 The text should be wrapped in a `<span class="mr-2">Text</span>`.
 Use a `<br>` to break the text.